Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 Conversely, Grover’s Search algorithm allows to solve the unstructured-search problem on a quantum computer in :math:`\mathcal{O}(\sqrt{N})` queries.

-All that is needed for carrying out a search is a Grover oracle from Aqua's :ref:`oracles` library for specifying the search criterion, which basically indicates a hit or miss for any given record.
-More formally, a Grover *oracle* :math:`O_f` is an object implementing a boolean function :math:`f` as specified above.
+All that is needed for carrying out a search is an Grover oracle from Aqua's :ref:`oracles` library for specifying the search criterion, which basically indicates a hit or miss for any given record.
+More formally, an Grover *oracle* :math:`O_f` is an object implementing a boolean function :math:`f` as specified above.
 Given an input :math:`x \in X`, :math:`O_f` returns :math:`f(x)`.
 The details of how :math:`O_f` works are